minimapletinytools/tinytools-vty/README.md

 Or see [https://github.com/minimapletinytools/tinytools-vty/releases](releases)

+*Unfortunately, the linux binary has a version specific dependency on icu-i18n/icuuc v70 right now so it won't work unless you have that specific version of libicu-dev installed (you can try `apt-get install libicu-dev`)

+This should be fixed soon.
+The icu dependency should have been removed and I have no idea why it's still being linked.

 ## from source

 If you wish to compile from source, you will also need the haskell build tool cabal.
 The best way to do this is using [ghcup](https://www.haskell.org/ghcup/).